 But the color background had some notable marks.
 We recommend you avoid this background.

 35-11.
 This means the color photo print takes 35 seconds.
 Monochrome took 7 seconds.
-We got what it is claimed here.
+We got what is claimed here.

 Speed quality is also the same for Mac and Windows.
-The software, in fact, patched correctly with the OS.
+The software, in fact, was patched correctly with the OS.
 No speed drops were seen.

 The best part we have found while speed testing is the software experience.
 It is light and has pre-made templates.
 This feature has reduced our time.

 The software offers a complete data encoding system.
 Data is safe and not easy to copy.
 We are not highly satisfied.
 But Yeah, it’s good to go.
 We tested by using magnetic stripe cards.
-Quite good encoding.
+Quite a good encoding.

 6. AlphaCard Pilot ID Printer